 Introduce new products: Launching new offerings can inject new life into your retail business.
-Doing so not also allows you to meet changing customer demand—it also taps into and rejuvenates an existing loyal customer base.
+Doing so not only allows you to meet changing customer demand—it also taps into and rejuvenates an existing loyal customer base.

 If you want to calculate your profit margins accurately, keeping track of your expenses and the performance of your products is crucial—but it isn’t always easy, especially when done by hand.

-- Automate data tracking through your POS: While formulas are useful, you’ll be able to save precious time and effort with a retail POS that has robust reporting and analytics capabilities
+- Automate data tracking through your POS: While formulas are useful, you’ll be able to save precious time and effort with a retail POS that has robust reporting and analytics capabilities.

 There are plenty of software systems that can help take care of those for you, as well as provide an accurate forecast of your profit margin and other key metrics.